Package Leaflet: Information for the Patient

 Consult your doctor or pharmacist before starting to take Alopurinol Sun

-Severe skin reactions that can be life-threatening (Stevens-Johnson syndrome (SSJ) and toxic epidermal necrolysis (NET)) with the use of Alopurinol Sun initially appear as red, circular spots or patches, often with a central blister.
+Severe skin rashes that can threaten the patient's life (Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN)) with the use of Alopurinol Sun initially appear as red, circular spots or patches, often with a central blister.

 If you develop Stevens-Johnson syndrome or toxic epidermal necrolysis with the use of Alopurinol Sun, you should not use this medication again at any time.